matt-goldman/dotnetflix/README.md

 # Postman

 There is a postman collection and environment you can import to test the various OIDC flows used (but not WebAuthN).

-# The code

-Feel free to poke around the code and see how things work.
-The interesting parts are [highlighted in the wiki](https://github.com/matt-goldman/dotnetflix/wiki).
+Works with either docker or local .NET (via CLI or Visual Studio).